-29. JSANs and PRS documents (I-PRSP, PRSP, APR):8 Within four months of a country's issuance of an interim or full PRSP, Fund and Bank staffs should prepare a JSAN, with feedback on the strategy and its implementation.
-Even in cases in which a PRSP is needed to allow completion of the second (and every subsequent) review, the accompanying JSAN need not be completed in order to allow completion of the review-i.e., the JSAN can be completed and circulated after the Board meeting, provided that this is within the four-month window (see Appendix V).
-JSANs for APRs are not required, but it is good practice to provide feedback on APRs in the context of the annual feedback process.
-Staff should report on the PRS to the Executive Board at least once a year in the staff report for the Article IV consultation or the next program review.
+JSANs and PRS documents (I-PRSP, PRSP, APR).224 Within four months of a country's 29. issuance of an interim or full PRSP, Fund and Bank staffs should prepare a JSAN, with feedback on the strategy and its implementation.
+Even in cases in which a PRS document is needed to allow completion of the second (and every subsequent) review, the accompanying JSAN need not be completed in order to allow completion of the review-i.e., the JSAN can be completed and circulated after the Board meeting, provided that this is within the four-month window (see Appendix V).
+JSANs for APRs are not required, but it is good practice to provide feedback on APRs in the context of the annual feedback process.225 Staff should report on the PRS to the Executive Board at least once a year in the staff report for the Article IV consultation or the next program review.
 PRS documents and JSANs are not required prior to the approval of a Fund arrangement or PSI.
-But in order to complete the second (and every subsequent) review of an ECF and PSI a country must have circulated to the Board a PRS document, normally within the previous 18 months, and the PRS must be discussed in the staff report (possibly through a reference to the JSAN).9 JSANs are a requirement for interim and full PRSPs, PRSP preparation status reports, and APRs for all countries reaching HIPC decision and completion points.
+But in order to complete the second (and every subsequent) review of an ECF arrangement and PSI a country must have circulated to the Board a PRS document, normally within the previous 18 months, and the PRS must be discussed in the staff report (possibly through a reference to the JSAN).226 JSANs are a requirement for interim and full PRSPs, PRSP preparation status reports, and APRs for all countries reaching HIPC decision and completion points.
 Standard procedures apply to JSANs for their review, clearance by management, and submission to the Board.
 JSANs must also be reviewed by the Bank.
-All I-PRSPs and full PRSPs, and the associated JSANs, are expected to be discussed by the Executive Board, normally at the time of the next scheduled Board meeting.
+All I-PRSPs and full PRSPs outside HIPC Initiative context are submitted to the Executive Board for information, while the associated JSANs can be submitted for information or discussion, normally at the time of the next scheduled Board meeting.
 Improving coordination between the Fund and the World Bank on the review of JSANs (among other papers), should follow the good practices set under the Information Note prepared jointly by the Fund and the World Bank, which suggests timelines the staffs can follow to facilitate coordination.
 Similarly, as noted below, staffs should also follow the recommendations of the Joint Management Action Plan, by conducting regular meetings between counterparts as a means of increasing coordination.